datawire/ambassador-docs/docs/emissary/2.0/topics/using/mappings.md

 There is a deprecated setting `use_websocket`; setting `use_websocket: true` is equivalent to setting `allow_upgrade: ["websocket"]`.

 ## DNS configuration for Mappings

+`respect_dns_ttl` can be set to `true` to force the DNS refresh rate for this `Mapping` to be set to the record’s TTL obtained from DNS resolution.
+- Allowed values: `true` or `false`
+- Default: `false`

 `dns_type` can be used to configure the service discovery type between Strict DNS and Logical DNS.
+You can
 - Allowed values:
   - `strict_dns`: Ambassador will continuously and asynchronously resolve the specified DNS targets.
   - `logical_dns`: Similar to `strict_dns`, but only uses the first IP address returned when a new connection needs to be initiated and Connections are never drained.
 More optimal for large scale web services that must be accessed via DNS.